raynaluzier/artifactory-go-sdk/docs/ops-general.md

 ## CheckFileAndDownload
 Takes the Artifactory artifact path (ex: /repo/folder) and image filename with extension, then does a 'GET' REST API call to Artifactory for the item.
 If the file is found, a status code of "200" is returned and the artifact is downloaded (it uses the output directory set as a global variable).
 Then the function returns a string result of "Success" back to the calling function if the download completed without error.
 Otherwise, "Failed" is returned.

-This supports and is called by the `DownloadArtifacts` function.
+This supports and is called by the `DownloadArtifacts` and `DownloadGeneralArtifact` functions.

+**The file name and Artifactory path are CASE SENSITIVE.**

 #### Inputs
 | Name         | Description                                                           | Type    | Required |